xma711/notebook/computer_networks/wifi/README.md

 makepkg -Acs

 this command will download the linux source codes first. at some point, it will stop and ask for sth.
-at this point, download compiler-gcc5.h from linux repo (commit number: a6c5170d1edea97c538c81e377e56c7b5c5b7e63) in the path linux_repo/include/linux/compiler-gcc5.h.
+At this point, download compiler-gcc5.h from linux repo (commit number: a6c5170d1edea97c538c81e377e56c7b5c5b7e63) in the path linux_repo/include/linux/compiler-gcc5.h.

-copy compiler-gcc5.h to PKGBUILDs/core/linux-am33x-legacy/src/linux-3.8/include/linux/
+Copy compiler-gcc5.h to PKGBUILDs/core/linux-am33x-legacy/src/linux-3.8/include/linux/

 (i cloned the whole linux repo before. the original one is https://github.com/torvalds/linux/tree/master/include/linux . one can just go to this link, and then checkout the right commit number and then download the raw file of compiler-gcc5.h)
 (reference: http://stackoverflow.com/questions/29925513/compile-a-linux-2-6-kernel-module-with-newer-compiler)

 back to the terminal of command "makepkg -Acs" and press y or sth to continue compiling. (this step is necessary. otherwise the autoconf.h wont be generated.)

-bbb will try to compile the kernel and the header for somethime, until it will fail for some reasons. but it is okay.
+Bbb will try to compile the kernel and the header for somethime, until it will fail for some reasons. but it is okay.
-check if directory PKGBUILDs/core/linux-am33x-legacy/src/linux-3.8/include/generated is created.
+Check if directory PKGBUILDs/core/linux-am33x-legacy/src/linux-3.8/include/generated is created.
-inside there should be these files: asm-offsets.h  autoconf.h  bounds.h  compile.h	mach-types.h  uapi  utsrelease.h (without autoconf.h, later compiling the mt7601u kernel module will lead to some complaints) (reference: http://serverfault.com/questions/568395/what-is-creating-the-generated-autoconf-h)
+Inside there should be these files: asm-offsets.h  autoconf.h  bounds.h  compile.h	mach-types.h  uapi  utsrelease.h (without autoconf.h, later compiling the mt7601u kernel module will lead to some complaints) (reference: http://serverfault.com/questions/568395/what-is-creating-the-generated-autoconf-h)

 then create a link at /usr/src/, as if i am installing the linux header: ln -s /home/xma/PKGBUILDs/core/linux-am33x-legacy/src/linux-3.8 /usr/src/linux-3.8.13-31-ARCH